annatimofeyeva/doctor-s-office/README.md

 ## Description

 _This is a JavaScript web app utilizing an API from https://developer.betterdoctor.com/.
-The user is presented with a form where he can type a certain medical issue, i.e. "high blood pressure", sore throat, etc.  After clicking Submit button, a list of nearby doctors that can treat this medical issue is shown._
+The user is presented with a form where he can type a certain medical issue, i.e. "high blood pressure", "sore throat", etc.  After clicking Submit button, a list of nearby doctors that can treat this medical issue is shown._

 ## Setup/Installation Requirements